alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *mayo 2025*  --  "The more contact I have with humans, the more I learn"
+Current SARI version: *junio 2025*  --  "You will ride eternal, shiny and chrome!"

 -----------------